remotion-dev/remotion/packages/docs/docs/deployfunction.md

 Creates an [AWS Lambda](https://aws.amazon.com/lambda/) function in your AWS account that will be able to render a video in the cloud.

+If a function with the same version, memory size and timeout already existed, it will be returned instead without a new one being created.
+This means this function can be treated as idempotent.

 ## Example

 ```ts twoslash